ManVsRobot/ManVsRobot/README.md

 - 👋 Hi, I’m @ManVsRobot
-- I’m interested in RPA, DevOps, Security, Scripting, BPMS, and implementing best practices wherever possible.
+- I’m interested in RPA, DevSecOps, Security, Scripting, and implementing best practices wherever possible.
-- My goal is to be a life-long learner and help people through the power of automation.
+- My goal is to be a life-long learner.

 A little bit about me: https://manvsrobot.github.io/Landing/index#
 <!---